sewardlee337/sewardlee337.github.io/blog/_posts/2020-08-14-some-of-my-favorite-books.md

 ### [_The Captain Class: The Hidden Force That Creates the World's Greatest Teams_, by Sam Walker](https://amzn.to/2MLlP4g)

 Sam Walker sought to find the ultimate driver of the best sports teams.
 The answer he uncovered: team captains.
-From the stories of sports legends such as [Tim Duncan](https://en.wikipedia.org/wiki/Tim_Duncan) of the San Antonio Spurs, [Carles Puyol](https://en.wikipedia.org/wiki/Carles_Puyol) of FC Barcelona, and [Carla Overbeck](https://en.wikipedia.org/wiki/Carla_Overbeck) of U.S. Woman's Soccer, Walker uncovers the traits shared among the very best team captains.
+Through the stories of sports legends such as [Tim Duncan](https://en.wikipedia.org/wiki/Tim_Duncan) of the San Antonio Spurs, [Carles Puyol](https://en.wikipedia.org/wiki/Carles_Puyol) of FC Barcelona, and [Carla Overbeck](https://en.wikipedia.org/wiki/Carla_Overbeck) of U.S. Woman's Soccer, Walker explains the traits shared among the very best team captains.
 This is a must-read for anyone who aspires to play a leadership role.

 ### [_Churchill and Orwell: The Fight for Freedom_, by Thomas E. Ricks](https://amzn.to/2OhYZjP)